 With this in mind, I want us to pause, to stop looking forward and look to and live in the now.
 We are more than our big moments.
-We are more than the rushing and hustle and bustle of the holiday season.
+We are more than the rushing and the hustle and bustle of the holiday season.

-Below is a list of possible ways for you to consider on how to live in the moment:
+Below is a list of possible ways for you to consider how to live in the moment:

 Once again, what do you need to do differently to make a change and live fully present?
 Follow through on this question.
-Get an answer and then do it.
+Get an answer, and then do it.
 See how your life transforms as you live into each present holy moment.